oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

 ## Task 3: Create Project specific CI/CD variables

 1. Next, we need to add CI/CD variables to a project’s settings.
-Variables are commonly used to configure third-part services that are repeatedly used throughout the pipeline.
+Variables are commonly used to configure third-party services that are repeatedly used throughout the pipeline.
 The variables will be available to all the stages within a Pipeline.